Robert Williams (actor, born 1894): Personal life

 Williams was married three times; his first marriage was to singer Marion Harris in 1921 with whom he had a daughter, Mary Ellen.
 Williams and Harris divorced in 1922.
 In March 1924, he married actress Alice Lake.
 They separated three times before divorcing in 1925.
 At the time of his death, Williams was married to actress Nina Penn.

 Death

 On November 3, 1931, three days after the premiere of Platinum Blonde, Williams died of peritonitis at Hollywood Hospital after undergoing two operations for acute appendicitis the previous week.
+He had been scheduled to start a picture with Constance Bennett when he developed appendicitis.

-He was buried in Forest Lawn Memorial Park in Glendale, California.
+Williams was buried in Forest Lawn Memorial Park in Glendale, California.
+He was survived by his wife Nina Penn Williams, daughter Mary Ellen, and cousin Mildred Brittain (nee Williams).